elaysason/Divorce-vs-Married-Couples-Graphical-Analysis/README.md

 ## Community Detection
 The code employs the Louvain community detection algorithm to identify communities within the network.
 It calculates modularity to assess the quality of the detected communities.

-The project provides separate analyses for all couples, divorced couples, and married couples.
+Separate analyses for all couples, divorced couples, and married couples are provided.

 ## Statistical Analysis
 The project performs statistical tests to assess the separation between married and divorced couples.
 It includes Kruskal-Wallis H tests for specific network properties and T-tests for modularity values.